zhangzhao4444/claude-debugs-for-you/README.md

 This is an MCP Server and VS Code extension which enables claude to interactively debug and evaluate expressions.

+That means it should also work with other models / clients etc. but I only demonstrate it with Claude here.

 It's theoretically language-agnostic, assuming debugger console support and valid launch.json for debugging in VSCode.

 _I made this during Nvidia + Vercel's 2 hour hackathon, so "it's not perfect" is the understatement of the century.
 Will happily accept pull requests!_